nmfel/Data-Analyst-Tools/README.md

-Project pembuatan tools untuk mempermudah proses analisis data sentimen
+Project to create tools to simplify the sentiment data analysis process.

-Data file import berupa CSV dan juga hasil export berupa CSV
+Data file import in CSV format and export results in CSV format.

-Project ini masih pada tahap awal dan sedang dalam proses pengerjaan, untuk saat ini hanya bisa cleansing text dan normalisasi bahasa slang dalam Indonesia
+This project is still in its early stages and currently in progress.
+At this time, it can only cleanse text and normalize slang in Indonesian.